astutejoe/open-netcode/README.md

 **It's not meant to be a plug-in where you check a few boxes and your game is now networked.** The objective of this project is providing a starting point to estabilish the code base, this approach helps the code itself be easy to understand and extremely resource efficient (network bandwidth, CPU and latency).

-Folder Structure
+Folder Structure and Files
 ------
 We're including in this repository a range of netcode models, each netcode model will have two folders, the server and the client.
 We're starting with a first person shooter model, so we have now two folders.
-Inside each folder is a common Unreal Engine 4 Project:
+Inside each folder is a common Unreal Engine 4 Project.
-- First Person Client
+- FirstPersonClient: First person shooter model client
-- First Person Server
+- FirstPersonServer: First person shooter model server
+- run_2_clients.bat: Example bat script on how to fire up two client windows without having to open multiple engines.
+- run_sandboxied_client.bat: Example bat script on how to fire up one client window without having to open multiple engines.

 Networking  Top-Level Specifications
 ------